 Located downtown at 107 Spring Street, the all-ages Bird was co-founded by Roger Husbands (1940-2015), manager of the Enemy (one of the few prominent punk bands from Seattle at the time), and musician and music writer Neil Hubbard.
 The club was named after the venue’s previous tenant, the John L. Bird office supplies company.
 Hubbard reportedly thought of the name during a brainstorming session involving members of the Enemy, Husbands, and himself.

 The Bird was a dank, dark, and narrow space with a makeshift stage and a second-hand PA system.
 While the venue’s official capacity was ninety-nine persons, as many as two hundred sometimes crowded into the tiny room.
-Before the Bird, local underground bands had nowhere to play within the city unless they rented a hall and booked the show themselves.
+Before the Bird, local underground bands had nowhere to play within our city unless they rented a hall and booked the show themselves.
 The club’s opening created a situation in Seattle where punk bands and their fans had a stable and thriving place of community — at least for the few crucial months when it remained open.

 Local punk bands such as the Telepaths and the Enemy played at the Bird, as did bands from other West Coast cities, such as the Avengers (from San Francisco, featuring former Seattleite Penelope Houston on lead vocals) and the Dils and the Zeros — the latter two hailing from Los Angeles.
 According to local graphic designer Art Chantry (b.
 Seattle 1954), the posters that promoted shows at the Bird were created by visual artist Frank Edie (a.k.a.
 “Franko”).
 Chantry has speculated that “the entire audience on opening night eventually formed their own bands.”